alviasad0/alviasad0/README.md

 ### Live Link : https://656e69ffeee26c053cbf69e7--gregarious-tanuki8134a3.netlify.app/

+#### description :
+  World_Tour is a dynamic and feature-rich website designed for travel enthusiasts who seek a seamless and engaging user experience.
+Leveraging a stack of modern technologies, this project stands out for its commitment to utilizing real-time data, secure authentication, captivating animations, and robust CRUD operations.

 #### Key Features
    1. Interactive Banner with React Simple TypeWriter
    2. User-Centric Authentication with Firebase